ilan-anodot/anodotcost_api_docs_slate/source/includes/_Post Metrics.md

 * property key must be a non empty string no longer than 50 characters.
 * property value must be a non empty string no longer than 150 characters.
 * The combination of all property names and values determines the uniqueness of the metric in Anodot.
-* The target_type property represents how samples of the same metric are aggregated in Anodot valid values are: gauge (average aggregation), counter sum aggregation). (default is gauge)
+* The target_type property represents how samples of the same metric are aggregated in Anodot valid values are:</br>
-* target_type is a string representing how a sample of this metric is aggregated in Anodot. use 'counter' for aggregations using **sum** and 'gauge' for aggreagations using **average**.
+gauge (average aggregation), counter (sum aggregation). (default is gauge)

 ## Send Data Samples (1.0)